JNP-Solutions/Slacken/README.md

 These options may also be permanently configured by editing `slacken.sh`.

+While Slacken is running, the Spark UI may be inspected at [http://localhost:4040](http://localhost:4040) if the process is running locally.
+We refer users to the Spark documentation for more details.

 ### Building a library

-#### Obtaining reference genomes
+#### Obtaining genomes with Kraken2-build

-Genomes compatible with the NCBI taxonomy are expected.
+Slacken is compatible with the Kraken 2 build process.
+Genomes downloaded for Kraken 2 can also be used to build a Slacken database, as long as `.fai` index files have also been generated (see below).

 The build scripts from [Kraken 2](https://github.com/DerrickWood/kraken2) can automatically download the taxonomy and genomes.
 For example, after installing kraken 2: